puckowski/Cleanbase/README.md

 {
 	"password": "123456",
 	"username": "abcdefg",
-	"userPassword": "123456",
+	"userPassword": "123456789101112",
 	"newPassword": "789012"
 }
 Updates user password.
 Username must be alphanumeric and have a maximum of 32 characters at be at least 6 characters.
-Passwords must be at least 6 characters and less than 33 characters.
+Passwords must be at least 12 characters and less than 33 characters.

 https://172.17.0.1:443/resetuser/{SERVICE_NAME}
 POST body:
 {
 	"password": "123456",
 	"username": "abcdefg",
-	"newPassword": "789012"
+	"newPassword": "789012345678910"
 }
 Updates user password forcibly.
 Username must be alphanumeric and have a maximum of 32 characters at be at least 6 characters.
-Password must be at least 6 characters and less than 33 characters.
+Password must be at least 12 characters and less than 33 characters.

+## Version 1.6

+- Add handling for invalid JSON.
+- Strengthen password requirements.
+- Add new refresh JWT function for endpoints.
+- Add new refresh superuser JWT function.
+- Bug fix JWT verification function.

 ## Version 1.5